Dominick Argento Chamber Opera Competition

 About the Competition

 The Dominick Argento Chamber Opera Competition encourages the composition and performance of short operas especially useful in opera workshops and other training venues.
 The competition runs in two-year cycles.
 In the first year, composers submit scores for preliminary judging.
-Three finalists are chosen and excerpts from those operas are presented at the annual conference (odd years) for competition.
-The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA conference the following year (even years).
+Three finalists are chosen and excerpts from those operas are presented at the national conference (even years) for competition.
+The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA conference the following year (odd years).

-Scenes of the three finalist works for this competition cycle will be produced in St. Augustine, FL, in January 2021 at the national conference.
+Scenes of the three finalist works for this competition cycle will be produced at the national conference.

 The submission deadline for the current round of competition (2021-2022 cycle) is May 1, 2020.